groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - `Sub-folder used by the task` - The files associated with each task are stored in a separate folder on the DSAS.
 This folder should be unique for each task.
 - `URI (no loading if empty)` - The address where the DSAS will look for the files associated with a task.
 Leaving this empty is permissible and in this case it is assumed that the files associated with the tasks must be deposited on the DSAS by the user. the `URI` must be of the form `protocol://site/folder/` or else `protocol://site/folder/file`.
 Allowed protocols are `sftp:`, `ftp:`, `ftps:` `http:` and `https:`.
-For example `ftp://example.com/LiveUpdate/`.
+For example, `ftp://example.com/LiveUpdate/`.
 The `/` at the end of the `URI` with a folder is optional but recommended.
-- `URI Certification Authority` - If the `URI` uses `https`, then the DSAS will refuse to download files from the URI unless a validation certiciate is used for the server.
+- `URI Certification Authority` - If the `URI` uses `https`, then the DSAS will refuse to download files from the URI unless a valid HTTPS certificate is used for the server.
 Three choices are possible
-  * `Base CA` - The integrated cerificate authorities are used the validate the server
+  * `Base CA` - The integrated certificate authorities are used to validate the server
   * `Self-signed` - The DSAS will not validate the certificate used by the server.
-  In this case a "Man in the Middle" attack is possible, and other means of ensuring protection against this might be needed.
+In this case a `Man in the Middle` attack is possible, and other means of ensuring protection against this might be needed.
 All files recovered are verified by the DSAS so the risk is minimized.
   * Uploaded certificates - The X509 root certificates that have been uploaded can also be used as the certification authority for the verification of the server.
 - `Task type` - The type of task used.
 The types of tasks allowed are
   * `rpm` - The task is a file repository in rpm format.
 All files are check with `rpm -K`.